learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 With three related resources created, we can begin working on rendering them in JSON.

-## Including Related Models in A Single Controller Action
+## Including Related Models in a Single Controller Action

 In the `SightingsController`, now that the resources are created and connected, we should be able to confirm our data has been created by including a